harryw1/cuddly-tribble/data-science-ml/notes/analyses-and-conclusions.md

 Descriptive analyses usually include measures of central tendency like mean, median, and mode, as well as measures of dispersion.

 Data visualization is also typically included in descriptive analysis.

+## Exploratory Analysis

+Typically after descriptive analysis, we move on to exploratory analysis.
+This is where we start to look for patterns and relationships in the data, more specifically, relationships between variables.

+Again, exploratory analysis cannot tell us why these relationships exist, but it can help us to identify them.
+"Correlation does not imply causation."

+### Clustering

+Another technique used in exploratory analysis is clustering.
+Clustering is a type of unsupervised machine learning that groups data points together based on their similarities.